grucloud/grucloud/docusaurus/docs/azure/resources/Compute/VirtualMachine.md

           type: 'object',
           properties: {
             capacityReservationGroup: {
+              description: 'Specifies the capacity reservation group resource id that should be used for allocating the virtual machine or scaleset vm instances provided enough capacity has been reserved.
+Please refer to https://aka.ms/CapacityReservation for more details.',
               properties: { id: { type: 'string', description: 'Resource Id' } },
-              'x-ms-azure-resource': true,
+              'x-ms-azure-resource': true
-              description: 'Specifies the capacity reservation group resource id that should be used for allocating the virtual machine or scaleset vm instances provided enough capacity has been reserved.
-Please refer to https://aka.ms/CapacityReservation for more details.'
             }
           }
         },